Image Operations / Resizing

 }

-In order to focus the image on a single, most prominent face, simply use face
+To center the image on the most prominent face, use face

 {